craftercms/docs/source/developers/experience-builder.rst

      - function
      - (Required)
-     - Should return/render the inner item (``RenderRepeat`` renders the field and item elements, you're responsible of rendering the fields of each item).
+     - Should return/render the inner item (``RenderRepeat`` renders the field and item elements, you're responsible for rendering the fields of each item).
 The function receives the item, the compound index (nested collections), the index in the current repeat collection and the collection itself.